synnottd/company-ai/README.md

 Lots of github copilot usage.
 I was presently surprised how little garbage it spewed.
 For example it generated the tests pretty much on its own after I set up vitest.

 In production, having the supabase and openapi keys on the clients wouldn't work.
 An easy solution would be a proxy backend or severless function that we could control for misuse.
-If you were combining this with auth, supabase and openapi might support using that auth to auth with them.
-That might work too.
+If you were combining this with auth, supabase and openapi might support using that.

 Some things I would do with more time.
 - Better UX